*Updated: April 2019*

 You will be completely surprised at how quickly your knowledge progresses once you start investing in blogging education.
 For every course you take that someone else hasn’t, you will stand out above the pack.
 Sponsors will notice.
 Affiliates will notice.
 Everyone will notice!

-Fast forward to now, and the past two years have been quite the ride for me.
-I went from not knowing how to make a single image to having 32,000 followers on Pinterest and being scared to email my list, to sending out drip campaigns to 3 different lists!
+Fast forward to now, and the past 4 years have been quite the ride for me.
+I went from not knowing how to make a single image to having 45,000+ followers on Pinterest and being scared to email my list, to sending out drip campaigns to many different segments!
 I also went from wishing I could figure out affiliate marketing to having a virtual assistant implement the content plan that I mapped out on paper.

 I’m blown away by the knowledge that other bloggers are willing to share, and I’m so grateful to have this opportunity to share my passions with the world and with YOU!